SamJessep/Sokoban/README.md

 # Sokoban
-Sokoban puzzle game made in  java
+Sokoban puzzle game made in java for android devices